 Even so, a distinction must be drawn between those who are suffering for Christ as compared to those who have committed awful crimes, and are paying their debt to society.
 We remind inmates that Peter wrote to the church, "...It is commendable if a man bears up under the pain of unjust suffering because he is conscious of God.
 But how is it to your credit if you receive a beating for doing wrong and endure it?
 But if you suffer for doing good and you endure it, this is commendable before God" (1 Peter 2:19-20 NIV).
 Therefore, those who try to use Christ as a means of escaping punishment only bring shame on Him and disgrace.

 justice under the guise of scripture, are themselves, not living for God as they should (Romans 1:32).
-For while eternal justice lies under the jurisdiction of God (Revelation 20:11-15), a righteous and God fearing government will
+For while eternal justice lies under the jurisdiction of God (Revelation 20:11-15), a righteous and God fearing government will not condone,

 Question asked by - Jessica Smith